jurokapsiar/wealth/replit.md

 ## External Dependencies
 *   **Twelve Data API**: Used for fetching real-time and historical ETF data.
+*   **Trading Economics API**: Used for fetching inflation rate data by country (uses public guest:guest credentials via backend proxy).
 *   **Recharts**: A composable charting library for React used for interactive graphs.
 *   **Shadcn UI**: A collection of re-usable components built with Radix UI and Tailwind CSS.

+## Technical Implementation Notes
+*   **Backend Proxy**: The Inflation Viewer uses a backend proxy (`/api/inflation/countries` and `/api/inflation/data/:country`) to avoid CORS issues when calling the Trading Economics API.
+The proxy includes request timeouts (10s), Zod validation for date parameters, and proper error handling (400 for invalid params, 502 for upstream errors).
+*   **Guest API Limitations**: The Trading Economics guest API returns all countries via `/country` endpoint.
+Some countries may not have inflation rate data available; the application handles this gracefully by skipping countries without data instead of showing error toasts.